aws-samples/amazon-aurora-mysql-with-mariadb-jdbc-driver/README.md

 	        "DBClusterIdentifier": "auroradbcluster-us-west-2",
 	        ...

-If we re-run our java client program DbClient_QueryClusterNodes.java again we can see that the previous master node (auroradbnode-2-us-west-2a)is now a replica while the previous replica (auroradbnode-2-us-west-2b) has been promoted to master.
+If we re-run our java client program DbClient_QueryClusterNodes.java again we can see that the previous primary node (auroradbnode-2-us-west-2a)is now a replica while the previous replica (auroradbnode-2-us-west-2b) has been promoted to primary.
 See screenshot below.

 ![alt text](img/failover.png)

-Similarly, if we rerun the insert query to add data to the VENDORS table while connected to the previous replica endpoint which has now been promoted to master, we are able to successfully add record to the table as shown from the output below.
+Similarly, if we rerun the insert query to add data to the VENDORS table while connected to the previous replica endpoint which has now been promoted to primary, we are able to successfully add record to the table as shown from the output below.

 	mysql -u auroradbtest -h auroradbnode-2-us-west-2b.cgdued2pbbld.us-west-2.rds.amazonaws.com -p
 	Enter password: